Terms And conditions as of 2018

 19. Management roles.

-Where I am contracted to manage the work or site then I shall require the following conditions to be met.
+Where we are contracted to manage the work or site then we shall require the following conditions to be met.

 Provision of office facilities, which shall include e-mail and internet access.